STAND. COM. REP. NO. 990

-Your Committees on Health and Human Services, to which was referred H.B.
-No. 1642, H.D.
+Your Committee on Commerce and Consumer Protection, to which was referred H.B.
+No. 576, H.D.
 1, entitled:

-"A BILL FOR AN ACT RELATING TO THE PURCHASES OF HEALTH AND HUMAN SERVICES,"
+"A BILL FOR AN ACT RELATING TO THE STATE AFFORDABLE CARE ACT INNOVATION WAIVER,"

-As affirmed by the records of votes of the members of your Committees on Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1642, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1642, H.D.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 576, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 576, H.D.
 1, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,